Skip to main content

 How to ward off hair loss

-While you can’t control every reason for hair loss, you can control some.
+While you can’t control every potential cause of hair loss, there are some possible effective actions you can take:

 • Reduce stress.
-Ensuring you’re getting enough sleep and taking care of your mental health.
+Start with the simple stuff: Make sure you’re getting enough sleep and take care of your mental health.
 You don’t have to go through stressful times alone — therapists can help.
-Exercising (even simple walking) or phoning a friend may put you in a more peaceful state of mind.
+Exercise can help, even if it’s simply walking, and talking to friends may help with your overall state of mind.

 • Use a heat protectant.
 When heat styling, use a spray that protects hair up to 450 degrees Fahrenheit.

-Age is one cause of hair loss, but there are others.
-Genetics, stress, and heat styling may play a role.
-Sometimes, hair loss can be triggered by an underlying condition or medical treatment.
-While you can’t control age or genes, you can take some steps to slow hair loss or avoid other causes of the issue.
-Reducing the number of days you heat-style your locks is one tweak you can make to your haircare routine.
+Reducing the number of days you heat style your locks is one tweak you can make to your haircare routine.
 Also, consuming a nutrient-dense diet and managing stress can help.
 If you’re struggling with hair loss (or anxiety, for that matter), reach out for help.
-Your primary care doctor can refer you to the correct specialist to help your physical and mental health.
+Your primary care doctor can refer you to the correct specialist to help you improve your physical and mental health.

 Topics